bixbydevelopers/capsule-sample-country-info/capsule-sample-country-info-full/README.md

-# capsule-sample-country-info
+# capsule-sample-country-info-full
-Country Info capsule used for the Advanced Bixby Tutorial
+Full Country Info capsule used for the Advanced Bixby Tutorial